C-Brener/MarketToGo_2.0/docs/readme-git-actions.md

 ## Cancelling and Skipping Workflows
 * If you need a specifically commit don't trigger the wotkflow you can use reserved word for skip it, you need put this reserved word in your commit, "[skip ci]", with this, you can block the action runs on this commit.
 Exist other reserved word for do the same thing.
 Verify in this [link](https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs).

+# Github Jobs Artifacts

+## Deep Dive
+* The central idea of the Job Artifact is to save and share data between jobs in a workflow, basically with an artifact you can reuse the result of one job in another.
+* With an artifact it's possible generate a build of an app, an website files.
+* With artifact, you can use as manually way, doing the dowload of an app, or automatically publish the result in AppCenter or doing the deploy.